-However, depending on the job details, combining variables can make an unwieldy greeting such as:
+But depending on the job details, that can make an awkward “noun pileup” such as:

 Dear PricewaterhouseCoopers Sales & Marketing Department Recruitment Officer:

-In these cases, use just the job title and move other identifying information above your greeting, as in:
+In these cases, keep the job title but move the other details above your greeting, as in: